nextcloud/documentation/admin_manual/maintenance/migrating.rst

 #.
 Create a dump from the database and copy it to the new machine.
 There
-    import it in the database.
+    import it in the database (See :doc:`backup` and :doc:`restore`).

 #.
 Copy all files from your ownCloud instance, the ownCloud program files, the
-    data files, the log files and the configuration files, to the new machine.
+    data files, the log files and the configuration files, to the new machine (See :doc:`backup` and :doc:`restore`).
 The data files should keep their original timestamp (can be done by using ``rsync`` with ``-t`` option) otherwise the clients will re-download all the files after the migration.
     Depending on the original installation method and the OS the files are located in different locations.
 On the new system make sure to pick the appropriate locations.
 If you change any paths, make sure to adopt the paths in the ownCloud config.php file.
 Note: This step might take several hours, depending on your installation.

 #.
 While still having ownCloud in maintenance mode (confirm!) and **BEFORE**